2023 MED QSR WEB SITE INDEX

 Waste generation in the Mediterranean

-155. Table 8), more than 198 million of tonnes of municipal solid waste (MSW) is generated in the Mediterranean countries 37 annually – an average of around 400 kg per capita per year (or 1.1 kg a day), ranging from less than 0.6 kg/day to more than 3.3 kg/day.
+152. According to the latest available data (as presented in Table 9), more than 198 million of tonnes of municipal solid waste (MSW) is generated in the Mediterranean countries37 annually an average of around 400 kg per capita per year (or 1.1 kg a day), ranging from less than 0.6 kg/day to more than 3.3 kg/day.

 Note: own calculation based on the data from EEA and UNEP/ MAP, 2021 and on data from the Ministry of Environmental Protection of Israel, 2023.
+Sources: World Bank What a Waste Global Database39, EEA and UNEP/MAP, 2021, EEA, 2023, Ministry of Environmental Protection of Israel, 2023

 37, 38, 39